EdDataScienceEES/tutorial-zacharyli1/README.md

 -   **"data"** folder contains the dataset necessary to complete the tutorial
 -   **"figures"** folder contains the figures and other outputs that were used to design the tutorial.
 Also includes summary outputs, model fit assessments, and other images for the tutorial website
 -   **"instructions"** folder contains the instructions for the development of this tutorial for the EES Data Science 2022 course
--   **"tutorial"** folder contains the tutorial content and necessary information for a third party to complete this tutorial.
+-   **"docs"** folder contains the tutorial content and necessary information for a third party to complete this tutorial.

 Here is a link to view full tutorial [here](https://eddatascienceees.github.io/tutorial-zacharyli1/)